cubewise-code/tm1py/README.rst

 Requirements
 =======================

-- Python    (at least version 3.5)
+- Python    (3.5 or higher)
-- TM1       (at least 10.2.2 FP 5)
+- TM1       (10.2.2 FP 5 or higher)

-Steo by Step Installation
+Step by Step Installation
 ==============================================

 1. Install Python